 How is it done?

-Prior to the beginning of the procedure, the site of injection will be cleansed with an antiseptic and the skin is numbed using a local anesthetic.
+Prior to beginning of the procedure, the injection site is cleansed with an antiseptic and the skin is numbed using a local anesthetic.
 Using advanced imaging technology, a special needle is then inserted into the affected joint where the nerve reaches it.
 The physician will use fluoroscopy to help guide the needle.
-An anesthetic and steroid will then be injected into the joint, and then the needle will be removed and the injection site is cleansed and bandaged.
+An anesthetic and steroid will then be injected into the joint, the needle will be removed, and the injection site is cleansed and bandaged.

 What should I expect?

 The procedure itself takes 15 to 20 minutes to complete, and then there is an additional time period of recovery.
 Many patients experience immediate pain relief due to the numbing effect of the local anesthetic.
 Once the numbing medication has worn off, the pain might return.
 The steroid medication can take up to 3 days to take effect and will provide sustained pain relief.
 The results of this type of procedure can last anywhere from days to months, depending on the patient and their condition.
 Additional injections may need to be repeated if the patient suffers from a greater degree of long-term pain.

 What should I expect the day of the procedure?

 You are expected to arrive at the surgery center at least one hour before your procedure is scheduled.
 Bring a responsible adult driver with you because you will be receiving medications and this could impair your ability to drive.
 Do not eat or drink anything for 6 hours prior to your procedure.
 Please take your regularly scheduled blood pressure and heart medications with a sip of water as you normally would.
 If you have diabetes, take 1/2 of your normal dosage and bring your insulin with you.